r-Techsupport/rTS_Wiki/docs/recommendations/maintenance.md

 On Windows specifically, you do not need to ritually run Drive Optimizer as Windows will schedule periodic defragging and trims (or "optimizing" in Microsoft's vocabulary) when your computer is idle.

-> ⚠️ **For removable SSDs, especially using seperately bought enclosures:** Do check Drive Optimizer and see if it's recognized as a SSD propperly as it will show "Optimized" verses "Defragemented."
+> ⚠️ **For removable SSDs, especially using  separately bought enclosures:** Do check Drive Optimizer and see if it's recognized as a SSD properly as it will show "Optimized" verses "Defragmented."
 Some enclosures can misreport that they hold a HDD and _not_ a SSD so you might need to adjust settings to avoid defragmenting the SSD if you intend to keep it connected for extended periods.

 ## Advanced Uninstallers
 #### Revo Uninstaller
 This is one of the few maintenance tools we can recommend, and it is for a specific need.
 If you ever have an app break and continue to misbehave after a reinstall you may need to clear out more items than Windows natively does.

 Running this tool can clear residual configuration files and registry entries.
-The registry cleanup on this application has the same warning as ccleaner, it can break the OS if something goes wrong.
+The registry cleanup on this application has the same warning as CCleaner, it can break the OS if something goes wrong.

 [Download](https://www.revouninstaller.com/start-freeware-download-portable)